shelbycobra/8MinEmpire/3-Assignment/README.txt

     DRIVER: MainLoopDriver.cpp

-        An interactive driver that tests part of the GameMainEngine class.
-It uses the GameStartUpEngine to start the game.
+        An interactive driver that tests part of the MainGameEngine class.
+It uses the StartUpGameEngine to start the game.
 It then runs a game loop with each player turn starting with the first and going clockwise order, which, in other words means, going in player creation order starting with the first player chosen by the bid winner.
     Each player takes one face-up card and pays the appropriate cost for the card depending on its position in